jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (1) Any person, including the chief executive, may, subject to subsection (3) and on or before the date specified for the purpose in the relevant notice under section 36, appeal to the Catch History Review Committee against,—
   (a)
   (b) in any case,—
-    (i) a decision of the chief executive to the effect that the person is or is not eligible to receive provisional catch history under section 32(1)﻿(a) either because that person held or did not hold a fishing permit or high seas fishing permit (or authorisation referred to in section 45(a)﻿(i)) or controlled fishery licence at any time during the applicable qualifying year or years; or
+    (i) a decision of the chief executive to the effect that the person is or is not eligible to receive provisional catch history under section 32(1)﻿(a) either because that person held or did not hold a relevant authority (as defined in section 32(1A)) at any time during the applicable qualifying year or years; or
     (ii) a decision of the chief executive to the effect that the person has, or does not have, eligible catch in the qualifying year or years entitling the person to be allocated provisional catch history; or
     (iii) a decision of the chief executive as to the quantum of eligible catch reported in any eligible returns made by any person eligible to receive provisional catch history, on the ground that—
       (A) the information on the relevant returns held by the chief executive has been incorrectly recorded by the chief executive; or
       (B) the chief executive has excluded fish, aquatic life, or seaweed that was lawfully taken and lawfully reported in eligible returns from the person's eligible catch; or
-    (iv) a decision of the chief executive to the effect that the person is or is not eligible to be allocated quota under paragraph (b)﻿(i) or paragraph (b)﻿(ii)﻿(A) of section 35(1) either because that person held or did not hold a fishing permit or high seas fishing permit (or authorisation referred to in section 45(a)﻿(i)) or controlled fishery licence as at the date of the publication of the notice under section 18 declaring the stock to be a quota management stock; or
+    (iv) a decision of the chief executive to the effect that the person is or is not eligible to be allocated quota under section 35(1)﻿(b)﻿(ii)﻿(A) either because that person held or did not hold a fishing permit as at the date of the publication of the notice under section 18 declaring the stock to be a quota management stock; or
     (v) an allocation of provisional catch history that is different from the amount to which the person is entitled under section 34.
 (2) Any person notified by the chief executive under section 36(1)﻿(c)﻿(ii) that he or she is not eligible to receive provisional catch history because of the operation of section 32(1)﻿(b) may, on or before the date specified in the notification to that person,—
   (a) apply to the High Court for a declaration as to whether that person is, or is not, an overseas person; and